How visibility enables recovery, not just reporting

 Expensive documentation

-PharmaSource's research found that only about one in five companies are actually aware of the environmental conditions their shipments travel through at any given time [2].
+Only one in five companies are actually aware of the environmental conditions their shipments travel through at any given time [2].
 That number has always struck us as low, considering how many organizations have invested in "real-time monitoring."
 The disconnect makes sense when you realize that having a sensor that transmits data and having an operational workflow that acts on that data are two completely different investments.
 The first one is a technology purchase.
 The second one is an organizational change.

 Consider what happens at most companies when a real-time alert fires.
 It goes to an inbox, someone sees it, maybe during their next check, maybe at the end of the day.
 They note it, pull the data when the shipment arrives, generate a report, then files that report.
 The auditor is satisfied, and the product, if it drifted out of range three hours ago, is already gone.

 That's visibility enabling documentation, not recovery.
+Expensive documentation, we should add.

 What recovery actually requires